 The primary goal of demand-side management is to defer or avoid energy usage and for customers to achieve the concomitant savings without requiring them to involuntarily sacrifice comfort or reliability, or accept undue risks.
 Additionally, demand-side management can be useful in reducing customer demands which, in the long run, may reduce or delay investments in fixed costs needed to meet peak demands (e.g., generation, bulk transmission).
 Further goals include providing new and innovative options to customers to help meet their energy needs, mitigating environmental impacts, and fostering increased modernization of the energy grid.
 The Commission recognizes and accepts that this goal of avoiding energy usage, if not properly addressed, can be detrimental to utilities and their owners under traditional cost-of-service ratemaking, especially where utilities are adequately meeting their obligation of producing low-cost, reliable energy services.
 The Commission recognizes, further, that accomplishing the goals of demand-side management requires actions on the part of both the utility and its customers, which is different from actions associated with a utility adding a new supply resource.
-Therefore, utilities shall be allowed an opportunity to recover the reasonable and prudent costs incurred by them in making demand-side management investments. including an opportunity to earn a reasonable return thereon.
+Therefore, utilities shall be allowed an opportunity to recover the reasonable and prudent costs incurred by them in making demand-side management investments, including an opportunity to earn a reasonable return, comparable to the utility's weighted average cost of capital, thereon.

-In its Formula Rate Plan, each utility may propose an approach to earn a return on demand-side management investments to place such investments on more equal footing with other supply-side resource and infrastructure investments on which utilities earn a return.
+In its Formula Rate Plan, each utility may propose an approach to earn a return on demand-side management investments, as capitalized costs rather than expensed to place such investments on more equal footing with other supply-side resource and infrastructure investments on which utilities earn a return.
 Demand-side management investments shall include, but not be limited to, equipment, incentives and rebates, marketing and delivery, direct installation costs (including plumbing installations), and any administration costs.
 Incentives may include information, technical assistance, leasing programs, product promotions and direct financial inducements.
 Financial inducements may include, but are not limited to, rebates, discounted products and services, appliances and alternative financing arrangements.
-Any financial inducements undertaken by a utility intended to be reflected in the utility's rates, including traditional promotional practices of the utilities contemplated in MPSC Docket No. 1994-UA-115, must be incorporated under and meet the cost effectiveness requirements described in this rule to the extent that such financial inducement allows the customer to make a decision between using natural gas or electricity.
+Any financial inducements undertaken by a utility intended to be reflected in the utility's rates, including traditional promotional practices of the utilities contemplated in MPSC Docket No. 1994-UA-115, must be incorporated